turbot/guardrails-docs/docs/runbooks/getting-started-aws/observe-aws-activity/index.md

 Now that you’ve connected an AWS account, you can explore your resource inventory.
-Go to the `Reports` tab (chart icon),  search in the page for  `Resource Inventory` and click that link .
-To visualize activity, go to `Reports`,  find `Resource activities`, click that link.
+To visualize activity, go to `Reports`,  find `Resource activities`, then click that link.

 The following steps will show how to observe AWS resource activity in real-time.